-The Taiwan Semiconductor Manufacturing Company, Inc. (TSMC) is a planned facility located on the north side of SR 303L.
+TSMC is a planned facility located on the north side of SR 303L.
 The TSMC land generally covers the area located from about the midpoint between the 67th Avenue alignment and 51st Avenue alignment to the 43rd Avenue alignment to the west and east, respectively, and SR 303L to the Dove Valley Road alignment from the south and north, respectively.
 TSMC began construction of their new facility in April 2021.
-Access to the TSMC facility from the ADOT freeway system is planned through a combination of TI and arterial streets at I-17/Dove Valley Road, and the planned SR 303L TI's at 51st Avenue and 43rd Avenue described in the PA.
-The City of Phoenix is planning arterial street improvements that would construct the portions of Dove Valley Parkway, 51st Avenue and 43rd Avenue from the TI's to the TSMC facility.
-All other land within the project vicinity is managed by the Arizona State Land Department.
+Access to the TSMC facility from the ADOT freeway system is planned through a combination of TI and arterial streets at I-17/Dove Valley Road, and the planned SR 303L TIs at 51st Avenue and 43rd Avenue described in the PA.
+The City of Phoenix is planning arterial street improvements that would construct the portions of Dove Valley Parkway, 51st Avenue and 43rd Avenue from the three TIs (SR303L/51st Avenue TI, SR303L/43rd Avenue TI, ant the I-17/Dove Valley Road TI) to the TSMC facility.
+All other land within the project vicinity is managed by ASLD.